 - ACT or SAT is required for all Juniors

 Your child will begin taking the TNReady assessments in third grade and each year through eighth grade.
-Grades 3-5 Social Studies assessments are paused for 2019-20 and will resume at a later time.
+Grades 3-5 Social Studies assessments are currently paused and will resume at a later time.
 In high school, students take end-of-course assessments in U.S. History, Biology I. TNReady assessments are given in English I, English II, Integrated Math I/II/III, Algebra I, Geometry, Algebra II.

 The results of these examinations can be factored into the student’s grade at a percentage determined by the State Board of Education in accordance with T.C.A. §49-1-302 (2).
 Tennessee law provides districts the option to exclude TNReady scores from a student’s final grade if the scores are not received at least five days before the school year ends.

 English Learner Student Assessments/ World-Class Instructional Design and Assessment (WIDA)

 English Learners (ELs) are assessed annually with ACCESS 2.0, an assessment developed by WIDA.
 The results will help guide decisions regarding student participation in content area classrooms without program support and state academic content assessments without accommodations.
 This assessment will also provide districts with information to aid in evaluating the effectiveness of EL programs.
 English Learner (EL) Assessments are addressed at the following Department of Education link: